 Keller is the author of the only generic set of standard operating procedures (SOP) manuals in the United States for public and private mounted patrols.
 These SOPs have been adopted by several police departments nationwide and are now considered the standard of the mounted services in the US.

 He attended New Mexico State University, majoring in Criminal Justice.
 He is a graduate of the Robert L. Oatman & Associates Executive Protection School and is a member of the American Society of Industrial Security, the International Council of Shopping Centers, the International Association of Chiefs of Police, the International Association of Venue Managers, the International Downtown Association, and the North American Horseman’s Association.

-In addition to music festivals, A&O and KES professionals have protected crowds at shopping malls, airports, Business Improvement Districts, amphitheaters, arenas, sports events, and commercial business districts.
-Along with the current festivals listed above, clients have also included Virgin Festival by Virgin Mobile; the Freedom of Speech North American tour of Crosby, Stills Nash & Young; the reunion of The Grateful Dead at Alpine Valley Music Theater; ongoing security for The Woodlands Township, Texas; patrols for United Center in Chicago including the Paul McCartney concert and the Bruce Springsteen concert; World Cup Soccer Games, Dallas, Texas; and the 1994 Woodstock Music Festival in New York State.
+In addition to music festivals, A&O, KES and GK-9 professionals have protected crowds at shopping malls, airports, Business Improvement Districts, amphitheaters, arenas, sports events, and commercial business districts.
+Along with the current festivals listed above, clients have also included the Freedom of Speech North American tour of Crosby, Stills Nash & Young; the reunion of The Grateful Dead at Alpine Valley Music Theater; ongoing security for The Woodlands Township, Texas; World Cup Soccer Games, Dallas, Texas; and the 1994 Woodstock Music Festival in New York State.